-- A land motor vehicle; trailer or sentitrailer designed for travel on public made, including any attached machinery or equipment; or - b.
-Any other land vehicle that is subject to a compulsory or linencial responsibility law or other mater vehicle insularize law where it is licensed or principally geraged.
+- A land motor vehicle, trailer or semitrailer designed for travel on public roads, including any attached machinery or equipment; or - b.
+Any other land vehicle that is subject to a compulsory or financial responsibility law or other motor vehicle insurance law where it is licensed or principally garaged.

-- However; "auto" does not include "mobile, equipment". - "Sodily injury" means bodily injury, sickness or disease sustained by a person, including death resulting from any of these at any time. - 4.
-"Coverage femiliary" mesos - The United States of America (including its territories and possessions).
-Puerto Rico and Canada. - b.
-International waters or airspace, but only if the injury or damage occurs in the course of travel or transportation between any places included in Paragraph a. above; or - c.
-All other parts of the world if the injury or damage arises out of: - (1) Goods or products made or sold by you intended the territory described in Paragraph and above: - (2) The activities of a person whose home is in the territory described in Paragraph at above but is away for a short time on your business, or - (3) "Personal and advertising injury" offenses; that take place through the Internet of similar electronic means of communication;
+- However, "auto" does not include "mobile equipment". - 3.
+"Bodily injury" means bodily injury, sickness or disease sustained by a person, including death resulting from any of these at any time. - 4.
+"Coverage territory" means: - The United States of America (including its territories and possessions), Puerto Rico and Canada; - International waters or airspace, but only if the injury or damage occurs in the course of travel or transportation between any places included in Paragraph a. above; or - All other parts of the world if the injury or damage arises out of - (1) Goods or products made or sold by you in the territory described in Paragraph a. above; - (2) The activities of a person whose home is in the territory described in Paragraph a. above but is away for a short time on your business; or - (3) "Personal and advertising injury" offenses that take place through the Internet or similar electronic means of communication;

-provided the insured's responsibility to pays damages is determined in a "suit" on the merits, in the territory described in Paragraph a. above or in a settlement we agree to.
+provided the insured's responsibility to pay damages is determined in a "suit" on the merits, in the territory described in Paragraph a. above or in a settlement we agree to.

-- Employee" includes a "leased worker".
-"Employee" does not include a "temporary worker". - "Executive officer" means a person holding any of the officer positions created by your charter; constitution, bylaws or any other similar governing document - "Hostile fire" means one which becomes uncontrollable or breaks out from where it was intended to be. - 8.
+- 5. Employee" includes a "leased worker".
+"Employee" does not include a "temporary worker". - 6.
+"Executive officer" means a person holding any of the officer positions created by your charter, constitution, bylaws or any other similar governing document - "Hostile fire" means one which becomes uncontrollable or breaks out from where it was intended to be. - 8.
 "Impaired property" means tangible property, other than "your product" or "your work", that cannot be used or is less useful because: - a.
-It incorporates "your product" or "your work!" that is known or thought to be defective; deficient, inadequate or dangerous; or - You have tailed to fulfill the terms of a contract or agreement;
+It incorporates 'your product' or 'your work' that is known or thought to be defective, deficient, inadequate or dangerous; or - b.
+You have failed to fulfill the terms of a contract or agreement;

-If such property can be restored to use by the repair, replacement, adjustment or revious) or "your product" or "your Work" or your fulfilling the ferms of the contractor agreement.
+if such property can be restored to use by the repair, replacement, adjustment or removal of "your product" or "your work" or your fulfilling the terms of the contract or agreement.